cloud-ark/kubeplus/README.md

 - Getting started:

-  - Try ```kubectl connections``` plugin in your environment.
-It can be used with any Kubernetes resource (built-in resources like Pod, Deployment, or custom resources like MysqlCluster).
+  - Install KubePlus kubectl plugins.
+They can be used with any Kubernetes resource (built-in resources like Pod, Deployment, or custom resources like MysqlCluster).

 ```
    $ wget https://github.com/cloud-ark/kubeplus/raw/master/kubeplus-kubectl-plugins.tar.gz